SPOKANE INTERNATIONAL RAILWAY

 examine the various influences and outreach

-Subjects will include the oil-fields of Eastern Washington, the McGoldrick
+Subjects will touch on the McGoldrick

-Richard Yaremko and others have generously contributed images from
+Richard Yaremko and others have generously

 downtown Spokane thru Crowsnest Pass on the Canadian Pacific Railway.